 Prerequisite: English teacher recommendation This course focuses on the evaluation of film as an art form.
-Students will learn to apply methods of critical evaluation to viewing of film by experiencing films of diverse styles and genres from a variety of time periods.
-Students will gain insight into the impact of film on our society in the 20th and 21st centuries.
-Study will include analysis of storytelling elements as well as the evaluation of the artistic elements film including scriptwriting, editing, directing, acting, musical score, cinematography, lighting, sound effects, and other elements.
-The course will include research of topics such as the history of cinema, the influence of icons of the film industry, and the impact of historical events and American culture on film.
-Class discussion, research, writing, and presentations will all be included as students become critical analysts of the art of film
+Students learn to apply methods of critical evaluation to viewing of film by experiencing films of diverse styles and genres from a variety of time periods.
+Students gain insight into the impact of film on our society in the 20th and 21st centuries.
+Study includes analysis of storytelling elements as well as the evaluation of the artistic elements film including scriptwriting, editing, directing, acting, musical score, cinematography, lighting, sound effects, and other elements.
+The course includes research of topics such as the history of cinema, the influence of icons of the film industry, and the impact of historical events and American culture on film.
+Class discussion, research, writing, and presentations are included as students become critical analysts of the art of film making.